Steller's sea eagle: Plumage

 Mature H. pelagicus eagles have mostly dark brown to black plumage, with strongly contrasting white on the lesser and median upper-wing coverts, under-wing coverts, thighs, under-tail coverts, and tail.
 Their diamond-shaped, white tails are relatively longer than those of the white-tailed eagle.
 The bold, pied coloration of adults may play some part in social hierarchies with other eagles of their own species during the nonbreeding season, although this has not been extensively studied.
 A very rare dark morph, once regarded as a separate subspecies, H. p. niger, lacks white in its plumage, except for the tail.
 The eyes, bill, and feet of adults are yellow.

 The downy plumage of chicks is silky white on hatching, though it soon turns a smoky brown-grey.
 As in other sea eagles, remiges and rectrices of the first-year plumage are longer than those of adults.
 Juvenile plumage is largely a uniform dark soot-brown with occasional grey-brown streaking about the head and the neck, white feather bases, and light mottling on the rectrices.
 The tail of the immature eagle is white with black mottling distally.
 The young Steller's sea eagle has dark brown irises, whitish legs, and blackish-brown beak.
 Through at least three intermediate plumages, mottling in the tail decreases, body and wing feathering acquires a bronze cast, and the eyes and bill lighten in colour.
 Definitive plumage is probably reached in the fourth to fifth year of life, based on data from captives.
 Young of the typical morph and the rare dark morph are alike.
 The difference only becomes clear once they have gained the adult plumage.

 First and intermediate plumages are difficult to distinguish from those of the white-tailed eagle, which co-occurs in the entire breeding range of H. pelagicus, but beyond their bulkier, larger overall form, they can fairly reliably be distinguished at reasonable range by their considerably more massive bill and their darker and more uniform body plumage.
 This is not to mention the differing shape of the Steller's diamond-shaped tail and wings (paddle-like in Steller's against the square-looking wings of the white-tailed), especially in flight, as well as a generally distinct under-wing pattern.

 Voice

 Steller's sea eagle is known to make a deep barking cry, ra-ra-ra-raurau.
-In aggressive interactions, its call similar to the white-tailed eagles, but deeper.
-During the display at the beginning of the breeding season, they have been heard to make calls to each that sound like very loud, deep-voiced gulls.
+In aggressive interactions, its call is similar to the white-tailed eagles, but deeper.
+During the display at the beginning of the breeding season, they have been heard to make calls to each other that sound like very loud, deep-voiced gulls.